Melody Reese, Co-Chair

 Bio

 Steph works with SeedChange as the Regional Coordinator for The Bauta Family Initiative on Canadian Seed Security in Atlantic Canada.
-As part of this work, she administers a regional seed bank in Nova Scotia, runs training and networking activities for farmers and seed growers, and supports a vibrant network of local seed libraries and community organizers.
+As part of this work, she coordinates a regional seed bank in Nova Scotia, runs training and networking activities for farmers and seed growers, and supports a vibrant network of local seed libraries and community organizers.
 She is honoured to be in a position to amplify and support the work of the community seed movement through the CSN.